St Ann’s Hill Walk, Chertsey

 Stop for a play

-St Ann’s Hill is a good destination if you are looking for free things to do in Surrey with kids.
-With so many trees, it is the ideal place for some tree climbing or den-building.
-Its woodland setting provides a great natural playground, which kids and dogs will love.
+St Ann’s Hill is a good choice if you are looking for things to do in Surrey with kids.
+With so many mature trees and open woodland areas, it’s ideal place for tree climbing, den-building, and imaginative play.

-Have picnic in the dingle
+Have a picnic in the dingle

 Discover the history